 This route is a way of dodging the fare on the Heathrow Express from Paddington, the most expensive train journey in the world (it does take bikes).
 I’ve only done it in an Easterly direction, so I’ve written it that way.
 You may prefer to do it in that direction because (a) you will have just got off a plane, so you won’t be in a rush to catch one (b) the prevailing wind in this area, as in much of the UK, is from the West.

-Leaving Heathrow terminals, follow signs for the A4.
-On reaching the airport exit, turn right (to the East), and mount the pavement on the South side of the road, facing the on-coming traffic.
-You are now on a high-quality cycle route which will take you to Chiswick.
+To leave Heathrow terminals, take the Heathrow Connect train service to Hayes and Harlington.
+Turn left out of this station and follow station road and High St, merging onto the A437 and crossing the M4 until you reach the A4 Bath Rd.
+You are now on a cycle route which will take you to Chiswick.
 The first section is shared use, and there is a certain amount of dodging round bus stops to be done.

 When the cycle route ends in Hounslow on the South side, where there are some convenient Asian supermarkets for stocking up on bhajis, samosas, Mango juice etc, cross the road and continue on the North side, using the green cycle track.
 Take care at junctions for traffic turning left from behind you.